Outback: Transport

 The outback is criss-crossed by historic tracks.
 Most of the major highways have an excellent bitumen surface and other major roads are usually well-maintained dirt roads.

-The Stuart Highway runs from north to south through the centre of the continent, roughly paralleled by the Adelaide–Darwin railway.
-There is a proposal to develop some of the roads running from the south-west to the north-east to create an all-weather road named the Outback Highway, crossing the continent diagonally from Laverton, Western Australia (north of Kalgoorlie, through the Northern Territory to Winton, in Queensland.
+The Stuart Highway runs from north to south through the centre of the continent, roughly paralleled by the Darwin railway line.
+There is a proposal to develop some of the roads running from the south-west to the north-east to create an all-weather road named the Outback Highway, crossing the continent diagonally from Laverton, Western Australia (north of Kalgoorlie), through the Northern Territory to Winton, Queensland.

 Air transport is relied on for mail delivery in some areas, owing to sparse settlement and wet-season road closures.
 Most outback mines have an airstrip and many have a fly-in fly-out workforce.
 Most outback sheep stations and cattle stations have an airstrip and quite a few have their own light plane.
 Medical and ambulance services are provided by the Royal Flying Doctor Service.